jyutzler/Bridge-Systems/system.md

    * 3♣ = club suit.
    * 3♦ = diamond suit.

-The strength is either weak or very strong/distributional.
-(Any subsequent bid by the cuebidder shows extra strength or distribution.)
-With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.
+When vulnerable, it is best to avoid very weak hands.
+This also makes it easier for advancer to decide to bid game.
+When non-vulnerable, the low-end range is much wider.
+To invite game, advancer bids 2NT (to ask for the minor) followed by 3 of a suit (slow arrival).
 ### Doubles
 A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).
-However, advancer may pull the double with undisclosed length.
+However, advancer may pull the double with undisclosed length and/or poor defensive values.

-A below-game jump response to a takeout double is invitational.
+A below-game jump response to a takeout double is invitational (9-12 declarer points).
-To force, responder cuebids opener’s suit.
+To force for one round, responder cuebids opener’s suit.
+Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
+If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.
 ## Preemptive Bids
 Opening suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).